PiotrBa/BeautyServices/README.md

 4. Run the application using the command `./mvnw spring-boot:run`.
 5. The application will be accessible at: http://localhost:8080/homepage

-After logging in, the application will recognize whether the user is a USER or an ADMIN and will redirect to the appropriate page.
+After logging in, the application will recognize whether the user is a USER role or an ADMIN role and will redirect to the appropriate page.